RocketChat/docs-old/legal/master-service-agreement-for-professional-services.md

 **"Disclosing Party"** means a party that discloses Confidential Information under this Agreement.

-**“Documentation”** means the official user documentation prepared and provided by Rocket.Chat to Customer on the use of the Services or Software (as updated from time to time).
+**ÃÂ¢ÃÂÃÂDocumentationÃÂ¢ÃÂÃÂ** means the official user documentation prepared and provided by Rocket.Chat to Customer on the use of the Services or Software (as updated from time to time).
 For the avoidance of doubt, any online community site, unofficial documentation, videos, white papers, or related media, or feedback do not constitute Documentation.

 **"Effective date"** means the signature date of the SOW or Order Form in which the Services defined in this Agreement are foreseen.